sewenew/redis-protobuf/README.md

 Run the following command to start *redis-protobuf* with Docker.

 ```
-docker run -p 6379:6379 --name redis-protobuf sewenew/redis-protobuf:latest
+docker run -p 6379:6379 sewenew/redis-protobuf:latest
 ```

+In this case, Docker runs Redis with a *redis.conf* file located at */usr/lib/redis/conf/redis.conf*.
+Also, you should put your *.proto* files in */usr/lib/redis/proto* directory.
+However, by default, the Docker image ships with an [example.proto](https://github.com/sewenew/redis-protobuf/blob/master/docker/example.proto) file, so that you can run the following examples without creating extra *.proto* files.

-Then you can go to the [Getting Started section](#getting-started) to see how to run *redis-protobuf* commands.
+After running the Docker image, you can go to the [Getting Started section](#getting-started) to see how to run *redis-protobuf* commands.

 ### Install redis-protobuf With Source Code